hungngocphat01/img2xlsx/README.md

 - Use OfficeScript
 - Manually press Ctrl+PgDown to switch to the next sheet ;).
 On non-fullsize Mac keyboards it's Control+Fn+DownArrow

-I highly recommend OfficeScript since it's pretty easy to write (since it's literally TypeScript) and I only tested that option along with the last one.
+I only tested the OfficeScript option along with the last one.
 No VBA `Sleep` approach worked with my Mac setup so far.

 The script that I used: